How to Promote Your New BusinessLinda Jenkins, April 10 2014

 Imagine having an army of helpers all advertising your business for you, and they only expect a monetary reward when they refer a sale.
 That is the beauty of running your own affiliate program.
 In our opinion, this is the most cost effective way to market any business with an online presence.
 Merchants using this strategy report a return on investment of $10 for every $1 invested, or better!
 Having your own affiliate program also solves the online marketing problem of needing backlinks, since your affiliates will naturally link to your site to promote it.
 Once you have a product or service with proven sales, it pays to use this method.
-Learn more about how LeadDyno works (the affiliate tracking software we use) for an easy solution with all the built-in tools you will ever need.
+For an easy solution with all the built-in tools you will ever need, Learn How LeadDyno Works.

 Create and Optimize Your Business Website

 Many people find the prospect of creating a website intimidating, but with today’s tools, almost anyone can create a respectable website in minutes.
 We highly recommend using Shopify, the web platform this site is built on.
 Shopify can help you create your own business website with built-in ecommerce platforms so you can sell products online.
 Read more about why we think you should be Using Shopify for Your Online Store.

 Already have a website, but not getting enough natural traffic?
 Whether you launched your site yesterday, or have an ecommerce site that has been online for years, it may not be optimized for maximum traffic.
 Make sure you use these optimization tools so potential customers have the best chance at finding your site:

 - One of the most important criteria for getting natural traffic is a fast-loading site.
 Test how fast key pages are loading with Google PageSpeed Insights and get tips for improving load time.